mfornace/lilwil/README.md

 Possibly `start_time` should be given to handler, or `start_time` and `current_time`.
 Standardize what handler return value means, add skip event if needed.

-### CMake
-User needs to give shared library target for now so that exports all occur

 ### Object size
 - Can explicitly instantiate `Context` copy constructors etc.
 - Write own version of `std::function` (maybe)

 ### Library/module name
 One option is leave as is.
 The library is built in whatever file, always named liblilwil.
 This is only usable if Python > 3.4 and specify -a file_name.